MickSawy3r/pixaclient/README.md

 An android client for Pixabay API

+## Info

+A white screen was showing when scrolling down, I fixed it and created a new release.
+Please check it using the releases tab in github repo here :smile:

 ## Overview

 A small project to work as a client for pixabay.com services. you can test the application yourself using the releases tab in this project.